ScatteredCognition/linux-resources/guides/fedora/fed-sblue-setup.md

 # Tweaks and advice to make Fedora Silverblue a more bearable experience
+## IMPORTANT INFO
+With Fedora Silverblue 42 and later, the ComposeFS changes require some manual intervention for a "sane" user experience.
+- Comment out the line for the `/` mount in `/etc/fstab` to fix the `systemd-remount-fs.service` errors.
+- Mount `/` btrfs subvolume with compression `rpm-ostree kargs --delete=rootflags=subvol=root --append=rootflags=subvol=root,compress=zstd:1`
+- To trim the root subvol, do `sudo fstrim /sysroot`

 ## Layer the following packages after install:
 - `distrobox`
 - `android-tools` (provides adb/fastboot stuff)